Allisha Gray: WNBA

 In her second season, Gray continued her starting role with the Wings.
 With the arrival of all-star center Liz Cambage, Gray would have a reduced offensive load on the team.
 Gray averaged 9.2 ppg in her second season, helping the Wings to the number 8 seed with a 15–19 record.
 In the first round elimination game, the Wings lost 101–83 to the Phoenix Mercury.

 In January 2023, Gray was traded to the Atlanta Dream in exchange for draft picks.On June 15, 2025, she had a career high 32 points in the blowout win vs the Washington Mystics.

 Overseas

 In June 2018, Gray signed with Elitzur Ramla of the Israeli League for the 2018-19 off-season.

 Unrivaled

 On August 22, 2024, it was announced that Gray would appear and play in the inaugural season of Unrivaled, a new women's 3-on-3 basketball league founded by Napheesa Collier and Breanna Stewart.
 She played for Lunar Owls in the 2025 season.

-On November 5th, 2025, it was announced that Gray had been drafted by Mist BC for the 2026 Unrivaled season.
+On November 5th, 2025, Gray was drafted by Mist BC for the 2026 Unrivaled season.
+The Mist went on to win the second Unrivaled Championship versus the Phantom in March of 2026 in Miami, Florida.